 Lastly, make sure all of your banking, credit card and investment statements are stored in a secure location that can’t easily be found by cleaners and other service people who come to your house.
 If you wish to get rid of old statements, cut them up or shred them first before disposing of them.
 The best protection against mail fraud is eliminating opportunities for scammers to make you its next victim.

-This article was authored by Michael Flaherty, a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
+This article was authored by Michael Flaherty and Jeffrey Briskin.
+Michael is a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-He can be reached at 508.598.1082 or at [email protected]
+He can be reached at 508.598.1082 or [email protected].
+Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.

 ©2019 Canby Financial Advisors